-For the future, there are thoughts such as setting up windshields where you get emergency shield if necessary, charging stations on the toilets to secure contact with relatives et c to avoid unnecessary alarms to the Sea Rescue (SSRS), fixed prepared fireplaces in order to make safe fires as possible with regard to our fragile nature and link together the coastal villages and tent sites through a sea trail that perhaps stretches all the way from Copenhagen to Oslo.
+For the future, there are thoughts such as setting up windshields where you get emergency shield if necessary, charging stations on the toilets to secure contact with relatives et c to avoid unnecessary alarms to the Swedish Sea Rescue Society (SSRS), fixed prepared fireplaces in order to make safe fires as possible with regard to the fragile nature and link together the coastal villages and tent sites through a sea trail that perhaps stretches all the way from Copenhagen to Oslo.

 05 Restricted areas.

 Nature protection areas, such as bird and seal protection areas are mostly marked with signs on the islands, but sometimes the signs may have disappeared.